Three warfares: History

-Information warfare

-In the PLA's Science of Military Strategy, it was noted that information systems played a big part in the Gulf War: "Precision-guided weapons made up only 7 percent of all weapons used by U.S. military, but they destroyed 80 percent of important targets".
-A 2007 book, Information Warfare Theory, written by the president of the PLA Information Engineering University, states that information warfare is at the center of China's military reforms.

-Three warfares

 Three warfares is believed to be inspired from the Zhou dynasty strategist Sun Tzu's book The Art of War, particularly his notion of winning without fighting.
 Laura Jackson, an American China expert, said that three warfares aims at "undermining international institutions, changing borders, and subverting global media, all without firing a shot".

-The doctrine was approved by the Chinese Communist Party's Central Committee (CCP) and the Central Military Commission in December 2003 to guide PLA political and information operations.
-Chapter 2, Section 18 of the "Chinese People’s Liberation Army Political Work Regulations" sets forth the three warfares, among other political tasks.
-The three warfares under "wartime political work" are public opinion warfare, psychological warfare, and legal warfare.
+The doctrine was approved by the Central Committee of the Chinese Communist Party (CCP) and the Central Military Commission in December 2003 to guide PLA political and information operations.
+Chapter 2, Section 18 of the "Chinese People's Liberation Army Political Work Regulations" sets forth the three warfares, among other political tasks.
+The three warfares under "wartime political work" are public opinion warfare, psychological warfare, and legal warfare (also termed lawfare).
 Three warfares was integrated into PLA teaching programs.
 Operationally, PLA's General Political Department's Liaison Department (GPD/LD), China's Ministry of Foreign Affairs and United Front Work Department are organizations responsible for three warfares.
 China has incorporated three warfares into local governments and institutions.

 These work regulations have been revised over time.
 Recent output from the PLA Academy of Military Science and the PLA National Defence University (NDU) builds on three warfares doctrine and expands its roles and methods; this includes texts such as the PLA Academy of Military Science's The Science of Military Strategy (2013), the NDU's "Introduction to Public Opinion Warfare, Psychological Warfare, and Legal Warfare" (2014), and NDU's "Science of Military Strategy" (2015).